Patients Active in Research (PAIR) – Projects

 We held a workshop on May 7th 2014, to inform our PPI strategy on how best to make meaningful and constructive links with industry from the patient perspective.
 You can read the report and action plan here (PDF download).

 In April 2015 we held a one day workshop, bringing together some of the members of Patients Active in Research (PAIR), with researchers or those who have PPI lead roles within their BRC/U theme or department.
 The main aim of the day was to find out how we could help those who do PPI in Oxford.
 As a result, we have:

-- set up a network of researchers involved with PPI, to provide a forum for them to share highs, lows, practical support, advice and new ideas; we are now starting to plan a second workshop for Autumn/ Winter 2015;
+- set up a network of researchers involved with PPI, to provide a forum for them to share highs, lows, practical support, advice and new ideas; we held a second workshop in October 2015 and are planning a third for Autumn/Winter 2016;

 - put together a set of eight “Briefing notes for researchers,” spanning topics from “When can I do PPI in the research cycle?” to “What is good PPI?” – you can download these here: PPI Briefing Notes (as a PDF);